Renters' Rights Act vs Renters (Reform) Bill - what letting agents need to know

 The initial Renters (Reform) Bill white paper outlined the plan to end the use of rent review clauses.

-However, similar to Section 13, landlords and agents might have been able to raise their rents once a year if it was in line with market rates.
+However, as with Section 13, landlords and agents might have been able to raise rents once a year if they were in line with market rates.

 If a tenant believed these increases were disproportionate, they could’ve disputed the raise and taken the case to a tribunal.

-In the Renters’ Rights Bill, Labour has pledged to strengthen tenants’ rights and protections, including rent increases.
+In the Renters’ Rights Act, Labour has pledged to strengthen tenants’ rights and protections, including rent increases.

 Decent Homes Standard

-Does Labour’s Renters’ Rights Bill include Decent Homes Standards?
-Yes and Awaab’s Law
+Does Labour’s Renters’ Rights Act include Decent Homes Standards?
+Yes, and Awaab’s Law

 The Renters (Reform) Bill was the first piece of legislation that required a minimum housing standard for the private rental sector.

-During the committee stage of the Bill, it was confirmed that a Decent Homes Standard, which initially was only applied to the social housing sector, would now apply to private housing.
+During the committee stage of the Act, it was confirmed that the Decent Homes Standard, which had initially applied only to the social housing sector, would now apply to private housing.

-The Conservative Government announced that local authorities would have been given further powers to ensure landlords are maintaining their homes to a decent standard.
-This included a £30,000 fine or banning order.
+The Conservative Government announced that local authorities would have been given further powers to ensure that landlords maintain their homes to a decent standard.
+This included a £30,000 fine or a banning order.

-The Labour Party decided to take the standard of private housing further by integrating the Decent Homes Standards and Awaab’s Law through the Renters’ Rights Bill.
+The Labour Party decided to take the standard of private housing further by integrating the Decent Homes Standards and Awaab’s Law through the Renters’ Rights Act.

 Labour has committed to ensuring homes are safe, secure and hazard-free.
-Awaab’s Law which is currently applied to the social housing sector will ensure that landlords will be set to legal expectations and time frames to ensure an hazards in the home are dealt with within a specific time frame.
+Awaab’s Law, which is currently applied to the social housing sector, will set legal expectations and time frames for landlords to address hazards in the home within a specific timeframe.

 Pets in Lets